nnka3/unnka/README.md

 ## Bugs

 App is in beta now, so there could be bugs.
 Report them as issues.
-The app is now closed-source, i will make it open-source after it gets published on Play Market by me(nnka;3)
+The app is now closed-source, i will make it open-source after it gets published on Play Market.

 Download on t.me/*change later* or github releases.